The Canteen

 Our recent recommendations for The Canteen

 Free entry!
-Queasy freak folk gospel from Sheffield’s most bizarre offering to the outside world so far.
-Ye Woodbeast are gonna twang and weeze their way into your godless hearts, tackling series Biblical themes with a skewed punkish wink to the man upstairs.
-Time to get believin, all ye disciples of: Akron/Family, Country Teasers, The Mekons, Sun City Girls, Connan Mockasin.
-Ye Woodbeast at The Canteen.
+Queasy freak-folk gospel from Sheffield’s most bizarre offering to the outside world yet.
+Ye Woodbeast are gonna twang and wheeze their way into your godless hearts, tackling serious Biblical themes with a skewed punkish wink to the man upstairs.
+Time to get believin', all ye disciples of: Akron/Family, Country Teasers, The Mekons, Sun City Girls, Connan Mockasin.
+DIY five-headed, queasy listening band - electronic rhythms with live percussion, guitars and synths

 Catch the absolute Queen of the Brazillian dancehall scene for £0 at the Canteen; ain’t every day this happens!
 Let Lei Di Dai’s singular rudegyal style’s light you up with sprinkles of jungle, reggaeton and baile madness thrown into the grinderrrrrrrr.
 Ladies to the front!
 Queen of Dancehall Ragga in Brazil by Rolling Stone magazine